raul23/interactive-organizer/README.rst

 `organized_ebooks <https://github.com/raul23/organize-ebooks>`_ directly in the terminal.
 Many useful operations can be performed through the terminal for each ebook that you want to check:

-- read the file content (text conversion) from the terminal by leveraging the ``less`` command
+- read the file content (text conversion) from the terminal by leveraging the ``less`` command,
-- read the book's metadata from the corresponding ``.meta`` file
+- read the book's metadata from the corresponding ``.meta`` file,
-- provide another ISBN and the file will be renamed by fetching metadata from online sources
+- provide another ISBN that will be used to fetch metadata from online sources and use these metadata to rename the file,
 - and so on!

 This is a Python port of `interactive-organizer.sh <https://github.com/na--/ebook-tools/blob/master/interactive-organizer.sh>`_